HeGanjie/AshLisp/README.md

 ## Specification
 * List is the data structure only supported.
 (Doesn't support dotted pair)
-* Purely functional.
-(Defining the same symbol again will cause error)
 * Nil for false, others for true.
 Nil expressing into '().
 * Preload file using '.scm' as suffix just for the convenience of editing and color coding.